RichStone/richstone.github.io/_posts/2018-10-18-git-simple-tutorial-explanation-for-beginners.md

   image: /assets/images/posts/gamification-git.jpg
 ---

-This blog series is an attempt to explain git and GitHub with an analogy to games.
+This blog series is an attempt to explain git and GitHub using an analogy to games.
 We gamify a git tutorial here so to say.
 This particular post can also be used as a full walkthrough for total beginners to get started with git.
 {: .text-justify}